Hiba-MeiRuan/Urdu-VQA-Dataset-/README.md

 Researchers and developers can download the dataset, including the full images, cropped word images, and annotations, from our official repository.

-The download link is as follows:
+The download links are as follows:

 Baidu Netdisk Link：https://pan.baidu.com/s/1Z8Aab9ETKkbPcMZjZ8bL9A
 Extraction code：urdu